charleso/git-training/commit.md

-The first thing to note is that `672e562` is only the first 7 characters of a must longer hash `672e562c008009ec391e11a1fa3574af39428ae1`.
+The first thing to note is that `672e562` is only the first 7 characters of a much longer hash `672e562c008009ec391e11a1fa3574af39428ae1`.